- 16, What pros?: On my lack of understanding regarding the professional markets Apple is targeting.

 - 11, Sinclair Scientific Programmable: On a quirky old 'programmable' calculator.

-- 24, Thoughts on pink pencils: In which I briefly review (or something) six pink mechanical pencils.
+- 24, A few of my favorite: Pink pencils: In which I briefly review (or something) six pink mechanical pencils.

 - 17, Bubble sort in dc: On writing a bubble sorter in dc

 - 03, Post updates: A few notes on some older posts, as well as general blog musings